inappstory/ios-ias-sdk/Samples/Multifeed.md

 ## Default

-By default, the list shows a feed created in the console called "Feed", to display it there is no need to specify `feedID: <String>` when initializing the list.
+By default, the list shows a feed created in the console called "Feed", to display it there is no need to specify `feed: <String>` when initializing the list.

 ##### ViewController.swift
 ```swift